 Only tenure-track candidates who receive notice of a terminal appointment pending may present final arguments in writing to the president before the case is decided.
 Final arguments provide candidates with an opportunity to write directly to the president regarding the merits of their case.
 It is helpful, but not required, for the candidate to succinctly address any perceived weaknesses in the file as well as provide any new or additional evidence that has become available since the file was compiled and submitted for review.

-Address final arguments to the president and deliver an electronic copy to the provost via https://ut.service-now.com/evpp by a date to be determined in 2026.
+Address final arguments to the president and deliver an electronic copy to the provost via https://ut.service-now.com/evpp by April 2, 2026.

-The president will refer the written arguments to the dean and department chair for comment and to members of the president's review committee for review and discussion, prior to making a final decision.
+If final arguments are submitted, the president will refer the written arguments to the dean and department chair for comment and to members of the president's review committee for review and discussion, prior to making a final decision.
+The president will endeavor to notify deans of the final decision on terminal appointment pending cases by April 14, 2026, and to notify candidates by April 16, 2026.